Diffusion State-Guided Projected Gradient for Inverse Problems: Results

-We evaluate the performance of DiffStateGrad applied to three SOTA diffusion methods of PSLD~\citep{rout2023solving}, ReSample~\citep{song2023solving}, and DAPS~\citep{zhang2024daps}.
-These methods span both latent solvers (PSLD and ReSample) and pixel-based solvers (DAPS).
-We evaluate their performance based on key quantitative metrics, including LPIPS (Learned Perceptual Image Patch Similarity), PSNR (Peak Signal-to-Noise Ratio), and SSIM (Structural Similarity Index)~\citep{wang2004image}.
+\textbf{Experimental setup.}\quad We evaluate the performance of DiffStateGrad applied to four SOTA diffusion methods of PSLD~\citep{rout2023solving}, ReSample~\citep{song2023solving}, DPS~\citep{chung2023diffusion}, and DAPS~\citep{zhang2024daps}.
+These methods span both latent solvers (PSLD and ReSample) and pixel-based solvers (DPS and DAPS).
+We also directly compare against other methods including DDNM~\citep{wang2023zero}, DDRM~\citep{kawar2022denoising}, MCG~\citep{chung2022improving}, and MPGD-AE~\citep{hemanifold}.
+We evaluate performance based on key quantitative metrics, including LPIPS (Learned Perceptual Image Patch Similarity), PSNR (Peak Signal-to-Noise Ratio), and SSIM (Structural Similarity Index)~\citep{wang2004image}.
 We demonstrate the effectiveness of DiffStateGrad on two datasets: a) the FFHQ $256 \times 256$ validation dataset~\citep{karras2021stylebased}, and b) the ImageNet $256 \times 256$ validation dataset~\citep{deng2009imagenet}.
 For pixel-based experiments, we use (i) the pre-trained diffusion model from \citep{chung2023diffusion} for the FFHQ dataset, and (ii) the pre-trained model from \citep{dhariwal2021diffusion} for the ImageNet dataset.
 For latent diffusion experiments, we use (i) the unconditional LDM-VQ-4 model trained on FFHQ~\citep{rombach2022high} for the FFHQ dataset, and (ii) the Stable Diffusion v1.5~\citep{rombach2022high} model for the ImageNet dataset.

-We consider both linear and nonlinear inverse problems for natural images.
-For evaluation, we sample a fixed set of $100$ images from the FFHQ and ImageNet validation sets.
-Images are normalized to the range $[0, 1]$.
-We use the default settings for PSLD, ReSample, and DAPS for all experiments (see~\Cref{subsec:implement} for more details).